Back to main page

 • Power on LED indicator

-• One LED indicator for power on self test
+• One user LED indicator

 • 2K x 8 I2C EEPROM